gian-ai/complexP/README.md

 - Contains function:

   self.p(t:float), which provides the probability of itself working at time t.

 System:
 - Initialized with:
-    componentsOrSubsystems:list , is a list of components or other systems which it connects. parallel:bool, which states whether the connection is parallel series:bool, which states whether the conneciton is in series
+    componentsOrSubsystems:list, is a list of components or other systems which it connects. parallel:bool, which states whether the connection is parallel series:bool, which states whether the conneciton is in series